domino644/geometryczne_voronoi/README.md

 1. Naive algorithm - made by Olaf Fertig
 2. Algorithm that constructs diagram from Delauney triangulation - made by Olaf Fertig
-3. Fortune's Algorithm - made by Jakub Ciszewski which is basically python copy of [this repository](https://github.com/pvigier/MyGAL/blob/master/include/MyGAL/Box.h).
+3. Fortune's Algorithm - made by Jakub Ciszewski; this is basically python copy of [this code](https://github.com/pvigier/MyGAL/blob/master/include/MyGAL/Box.h).

+Fortune's algorithm source code is in `modules` folder.
+Naive and triangulation algorithm source code is in `main.ipynb` as well as all the examples and visualisations.

+Visualisation is supportd by [AGH BIT](https://github.com/aghbit) tool -`Visualizer`.

 Documentation and presentation are available only in Polish language.